mitranim/prax/readme.md

 (Browser-specific API, only in `dom.mjs`.)

 Mutates the element, resetting its properties and attributes.
 Properties and attributes missing from `props` are not affected.
-To unset existing ones, include them with the appropriate "zero value" (usually `null`/`undefined`).
+To unset existing props, include them with the appropriate "zero value" (usually `null`/`undefined`).

-For any given property, if the previous value is identical (via `Object.is`), the new value is not assigned.
-Many DOM properties are setters; assigning even an identical value may have expensive side effects.
+Avoids reassigning properties when values are identical via `Object.is`.
+Many DOM properties are setters with side effects.
+This avoids unexpected costs.

 ```js
 import * as x from 'prax'